simalexan/battlecamp/scenarios/public-sector/reduce-homelessness.md

 ## Random Events

-- Natural disaster (increasing the number of homeless people)
+- Natural disasters (increasing the number of homeless people)
 - Housing and social service budget cuts (minor budget cut for a short period of time)
 - Market failure causing an economic crisis (a massive budget cut and an increase of homeless people)
 - State increase of rent, increasing your budget, but also the number of homeless people
-- Political play aimed at your department, "wasting budget". (slight loss of the public and minor internal government rating)- Introduction of a law on the criminalization of homeless
+- Political play aimed at your department, "wasting budget newspaper headlines". (slight loss of the public and minor internal government rating)
+- Introduction of a law on the criminalization of homeless
+- A scandal involving your government

 ## Rights